ramigs/nuxt-fauna-article/nuxt-fauna.md

 In this article, we will build a Repository Catalogue, using Nuxt.js to generate a static site, from FaunaDB data.

 Pre-rendering at build time is not all we will be doing.
-We will also display additional, more dynamic repo info, using Vue.js for client-side hydration.
+We' ll also display additional, more dynamic repo info, using Vue.js for client-side hydration.

 Check out the finished work [here](https://elegant-hopper-28219e.netlify.app/).